Crestwave/bf/elvish/README.md

 	- Negative pointers count from the back of the list
 - Unmatched brackets are detected before runtime
 - Output is UTF-8-encoded

+# bf2.elv Info

+- The program is transpiled into Elvish then evaluated